Call +44(0)161 941 4000

 Another reason is that FICs like all companies have their own legal identity separate from the shareholders that own the shares in them.
 This has 2 benefits in that (a) the shareholders of the FIC benefit from limited liability (i.e. losses are limited to the value of the shares held by the shareholders), and (b) the assets held by the FIC fall outside your estate for the purposes of inheritance tax (provided the FIC is properly structured).

 FICs are therefore a very tax efficient company structure to maximise accumulation of private wealth whilst also ensuring that any future inheritance tax bill is kept to a minimum.

 The structure of the FIC will vary depending on your circumstances (i.e. family and existing assets).
 However, there are some common elements, including:

 If you are considering using a FIC, there are a number of initial steps that you need to think about, such as how much you are going to invest in the FIC and what assets the FIC will invest in, are these existing assets or new assets.

 Whilst we can advise you in relation to the legal structure of the FIC and drafting the relevant documents, you should also seek advice from your accountant or tax advisor and your financial advisor.
 If you don’t have such advisors, we would be happy to make the necessary introductions.

 Home-grown or recruited from national, regional or City firms.
 Our specialists are experts in their fields and respected by their peers.

 Scott is a Partner in our Corporate and Commercial department

-Amanda is a Partner in our Wills, Trusts and Probate department
+Clara is a Partner in our Wills, Trusts and Probate department

 Keep up-to-date with the latest legal news and our expert opinion.